folio-org/raml-module-builder/doc/upgrading.md

 #### [RMB-718](https://issues.folio.org/browse/RMB-718), [FOLIO-3351](https://issues.folio.org/browse/FOLIO-3351)

-Update the submodule that sources https://github.com/folio-org/raml to the latest version.
+If the module intends to adopt the new totalRecords query parameter as part of this upgrade then update the submodule that sources https://github.com/folio-org/raml to the latest version.

+This is an optional step and NOT required to upgrade to 33.2, it is only necessary for using the new parameter.

 This removes the language trait and adds totalRecords to the pageable trait:

 * https://github.com/folio-org/raml/pull/141/files
 * https://github.com/folio-org/raml/pull/140/files